Phreno/lazymvn/demo/README.md

 ## Mock Maven Wrappers

-Both projects include mock `mvnw` scripts that simulate Maven output without requiring actual Maven or Java.
-This makes the demos work immediately without dependencies.
+The single-module project includes a mock `mvnw` script that simulates Maven output without requiring actual Maven or Java.

+The multi-module project is a **real Spring Boot application** that requires Java 21+ and Maven.
+Use it to test actual application startup with the `s` keybinding.

 The mock scripts simulate:
 - Build lifecycle phases